VIP5: Towards Multimodal Foundation Models for Recommendation: Related Work

-\textbf{Large Recommendation Models.~} Motivated by the success of large language models, the RecSys community started to pay more attention to recommendation model's generalization ability and transferability.
-For instance, Transformers4Rec \cite{de2021transformers4rec} and BERT4Rec \cite{sun2019bert4rec} introduce a pipeline to utilize popular NLP Transformer architectures for sequential and session-based recommendation tasks.
-In addition, UniSRec \cite{hou2022towards} learns generalizable item and sequence representations based on item description texts rather than explicit item IDs.
-Similarly, TransRec \cite{wang2022transrec} facilitates transferable content-based recommendation by utilizing user feedback with mixture-of-modality items and representing user preferences and items via modality encoders such as BERT and ResNet.
-Inspired by the prompt learning paradigm, PEPLER \cite{li2022personalized} proposes to learn personalized continuous prompts to represent user and item IDs and generates natural language explanations to justify recommendations.
-In contrast, M6-Rec \cite{cui2022m6} converts all user behavior information to plain text sequences and feeds them into a Transformer encoder.
-M6-Rec then designs a task-specific training loss for each downstream task and conducts finetuning.
-Apart from previous efforts, P5 \cite{geng2022recommendation} leverages not only instruction-based finetuning to represent personalized fields for users and items but also describes various tasks via natural language instructions.
-Hence, P5 can unify various recommendation tasks into a shared encoder-decoder architecture and a joint training objective.
+\textbf{Large Recommendation Models.~} Motivated by the success of Large Language Models (LLMs), the RecSys community started to pay more attention to recommendation model's generalization ability and transferability \cite{li2023large}.
+For example, inspired by the prompt learning paradigm, PETER \cite{li2021personalized} and PEPLER \cite{li2022personalized} proposes to learn personalized continuous prompts to represent user and item IDs and generates natural language explanations to justify recommendations.
+In contrast, M6-Rec \cite{cui2022m6} converts all user behavior information to plain text sequences and feeds them into a Transformer encoder, and then designs a task-specific training loss for downstream tasks and finetuning.
+Apart from previous efforts, P5 \cite{geng2022recommendation} and OpenP5 \cite{xu2023openp5} leverage not only instruction-based finetuning on LLMs to represent personalized fields for users and items but also unifies various tasks via natural language instructions.
+Hence, P5 is able to unify various recommendation tasks into a shared encoder-decoder architecture and a joint training objective.
+P5-ID \cite{hua2023index} further explores different item ID creation methods for LLM-based recommendation models, such as sequential indexing, collaborative indexing, semantic indexing, and hybrid indexing.